 3) The industry

-‘You will be asked some specific questions about financial services and a few questions to see how much they read the press,’ said Gemma.
+‘You will be asked some specific questions about financial services and a few questions to see how much they read the press,’ said the recruiter we spoke to.
 A risk analyst at MUFG advises: ‘Do your homework.
 Read about the different markets in which the global bank operates.
 And make sure that you know what is happening in the financial news.’

-Visit the bank’s corporate website for an overview of its services, which fall into three broad categories: consumer business/private banking, corporate and investment banking, asset management/investor services/real estate.
+Visit the bank’s corporate website for an overview of its services.
 Research the area to which you have applied thoroughly, focusing on what it does, the divisions of the bank it interacts with and who its clients are.

 4) Curveball investment questions